 The biggest issue with Grayscale Bitcoin Trust is that it is made like any closed funds with a fixed number of shares in the market.
 One can find the trade giving some discount to the funders with a net asset value per market conditions.
 For example, one can find 14 per cent as a discount.
 It simply means that the investors choose to buy some open market and get Bitcoin effectively for 1 USD.
 It may have found a great deal; however, the discount offered to the NAV is likely to go down very soon.
 As the fund is seen getting good business with higher premiums, the investors are now planning to market with some overpaid options for Bitcoin.
 The fund traded is seen with higher premiums that seemed to have flipped the premium to a decent discount.

-One investor was seen buying the fun last year in December when he found premium at the peak.
+One investor was seen buying the fun last year in December when he found premium at its peak.
 He was able to gain around 64 per cent last month, claimed the reports of Morningstar.
 However, Bitcoin was seen rising high with 160 per cent in a single stretch.
-Today, too many investors are getting crowded over GBTC when buying premium and thus gaining good options.
+Today, too many investors are getting crowded over GBTC when buying premiums and thus gaining good options.
 There are accredited investors coming along with 1 million USD coming as net worth or a yearly income going above 200K USD, which could have done better.
 One can find such investors eligible for sharing directly from the said trust Grayscale at the said price.
 However, we have seen the trust filing for around 35 private placements.
 It has come along with 2020 in the early months of 2021.
 The trust witnessed the trade at the said premium when it comes to buying NAV, and we have seen paying attractively ever since the investors are seen gaining to access the assets for the discount as per the market price.
-Grayscale was seen collecting a whopping 1.2 Billion USD as assets from several institutional and accredited investors coming in December 2020.
+Grayscale was seen collecting a whopping 1.2 Billion USD as assets from several institutional and accredited investors (see definition of an accredited investor) coming in December 2020.

 Grayscale has come up with several incentives when it says not to convert the same into an ETF.
 First, the expense ratio of the trust seems to be a 2 per cent ratio, while it has gained a whopping 740 million USD revenue in as yearly fees over their current asset levels.